sunchengzhou/es6-test/README.md

-# ES6skeleton
+# es6syntaxLab
-use webpack to finish a project to test es6
+This is a project to introduce es6 syntax, use webpack
-### I did this just for the sake of learning ES6 grammar.
-## npm install         安装依赖包
+## npm install
-## npm run server      启动服务器
+## npm run server